Bruce Ritter: Allegations of sexual abuse and financial improprieties

 Ritter denied that he had a sexual relationship with any of these men.
 These allegations were not brought to court, and no charges were filed by the district attorney Robert M. Morgenthau or state attorney general Robert Abrams.

 A report prepared for Covenant House by Kroll and Associates and the law firm of Cravath, Swaine & Moore cited fifteen cases of reported sexual contacts between Ritter and youths sheltered at Covenant House or young adults working there as volunteer counselors in what was called the Faith Community.
 The report did not specifically say all were male, but those who have come forward publicly with allegations about sexual activities have all been male youths.
-The report said, "The cumulative evidence discovered by Kroll in the course of its investigation that Father Ritter engaged in sexual activities with certain residents and made sexual advances toward certain members of the Faith Community is extensive."
+After a five-month investigation, 150 interviews, and the poring over of thousands of pages of documents, the report noted that on the subject of sexual misconduct, "none of the allegations, when viewed individually, can be proved beyond any question" but said, "The cumulative evidence discovered by Kroll in the course of its investigation that Father Ritter engaged in sexual activities with certain residents and made sexual advances toward certain members of the Faith Community is extensive."
 Its preparation was supervised by Robert J. McGuire, a former New York City Police Commissioner and then senior managing director of Kroll.

 Additional allegations surfaced concerning financial improprieties and administrative irregularities at Covenant House.
 Charles Sennott, a reporter for the New York Post, broke the story, and it became a tabloid sensation into the early months of 1990.
 The earlier report also cited a number of minor financial irregularities, but added that fundraising was professionally and efficiently managed.
 Despite mounting a vigorous public relations defense and denying any wrongdoing, Ritter was forced to resign from Covenant House in February 1990.

 Ritter left the Franciscan order, but retained his priestly faculties by being incardinated into a diocese in India.
 Eventually he retired to the small town of Decatur, New York.
 From 1990 until the end of his life in 1999, he celebrated Mass privately in his home and attended retreats.